West Nile virus: Climate change

 Like other tropical diseases which are expected to have increased spread due to climate change, there is concern that changing weather conditions will increase West Nile Virus spread.
-Climate change will affect disease rates, ranges, seasonality and affects the distribution of West Nile Virus.
+Climate change will affect disease rates, ranges, and seasonality and affects the distribution of West Nile Virus.

 Projected changes in flood frequency and severity can bring new challenges in flood risk management, allowing for increased mosquito populations in urban areas.
 Weather conditions affected by climate change including temperature, precipitation and wind may affect the survival and reproduction rates of mosquitoes, suitable habitats, distribution, and abundance.
 Ambient temperatures drive mosquito replication rates and transmission of WNV by affecting the peak season of mosquitoes and geographic variations.
 For example, increased temperatures can affect the rate of virus replication, speed up the virus evolution rate, and viral transmission efficiency.
 Furthermore, higher winter temperatures and warmer spring may lead to larger summer mosquito populations, increasing the risk for WNV.
 Similarly, rainfall may also drive mosquito replication rates and affect the seasonality and geographic variations of the virus.
 Studies show an association between heavy precipitation and higher incidence of reported WNV.
 Likewise, wind is another environmental factor that serves as a dispersal mechanism for mosquitoes.

 Mosquitoes have extremely wide environmental tolerances and a nearly ubiquitous geographical distribution, being present on all major land masses except Antarctica and Iceland.
 Nevertheless, changes in climate and land use on ecological timescales can variously expand or fragment their distribution patterns, raising consequent concerns for human health.